By Dana Kim, Crypto Markets Analyst

 What Are Electric Vehicles?

 Electric Vehicles (EVs) are automobiles that use electric motors powered by batteries, rather than internal combustion engines traditionally found in petrol cars.
 This shift towards EVs is crucial as it aligns with growing global efforts to reduce carbon emissions and combat climate change.
 Imagine replacing a petrol-powered vehicle with an electric one as transitioning from a flip phone to a smartphone — both serve the same purpose, but one provides exponentially more efficiency and convenience.
 As the UK moves towards a more sustainable future, understanding the implications of EV adoption becomes imperative for investors and stakeholders across the automotive sector.
+For more on the disruption in the automotive industry, consider insights on Gemini’s New Needle Tool: 26M Models Set to Disrupt Crypto Analysis.

 How Electric Vehicles Work in Practice